Online Submissions

 Before sending the article for consideration make sure that the file/files contain all required information in Russian and English, the sources of information placed under figures and tables and that all references are presented in an appropriate form.

-The title page of an article shall bear (in Russian and English):
+The title page of the article shall include (in Russian and English):

-Authors are individuals identified by the research group to have made substantial contributions to the reported work and agree to be accountable for these contributions.
-In addition to being accountable for the parts of the work he or she has done, an author should be able to identify which of their co-authors are responsible for specific other parts of the work.
+Authors are individuals identified by the research group to have made substantial contributions to the presented work and agree to be accountable for these contributions.
+In addition to being accountable for the parts of the work he or she has done, an author should be able to identify who of their co-authors is responsible for specific other parts of the work.

-Journal “Post-Soviet Space Problems” adopts the following criteria related to authorship:
+The Journal "Post-Soviet Issues" adopts the following criteria related to authorship:

-1. Substantial contribution to conception and design of research, acquisition of data or analysis and interpretation of data.
+- Substantial contribution to the concept and design of research, data collection or analysis and interpretation of data.

 The names of authors of an article should be given in the following format: Name, initial of Patronymic, Surname.
 The surname should be given after the name and initial of patronymic, e.g. Petr S. Ivanov or Sergey I. Petrov.